 This 'suffered truth' was founded entirely on instilling silence by fear into the people that dared not speak against Ireland's entirely male legal, political and religious institutions which in de Valera's Ireland operated as a monolithic Official Male State that kept its people and culture socially and economically oppressed, repressed and visionless for so long after Independence and the civil war.

-And so Boland found her own way of discovering and setting first free her voice into letters in de Valera's culturally stunted Ireland by seeking inspiration not in a dry impenetrable archaic ancient oppressive and spiritually inhibiting patriarchal bardic tradition, but finding it most notably in the language of the American poet, public intellectual and radical feminist, Adrienne Rich, and the British poet Denise Levertov.
+And so Boland found her own way of discovering and setting first free her voice into letters in de Valera's culturally stunted Ireland by seeking inspiration not in a dry impenetrable archaic ancient oppressive and spiritually inhibiting patriarchal bardic tradition, but finding it most notably in the language of the American poet, public intellectual, and radical feminist, Adrienne Rich, as well as in the voice of the British poet, Denise Levertov.

-Discovering her path into poetry lay in practicing a wholly modern experimental American form that grew out from the university workshop model, and what is often pejoratively labeled confessional writing, founded on a completely different contemporary and ultra-modern 20C poetic gloriously loose, free and unencumbered by the weight of an unmanageable and burdensome wholly male writing tradition.
+Discovering her path into poetry lay in practicing a wholly modern experimental American form, that grew out from the university workshop model, and what is often pejoratively labeled 'confessional' writing.
+One founded on a completely different contemporary, and ultra-modern 20C poetics, gloriously loose, free and unencumbered by the weight of an unmanageable and burdensome wholly male writing tradition.

-And so when she began as the earliest pioneer of this wholly experimental course and form of celebratory female writing in which domestic themes were brought into the public sphere, it was a brand new, refreshing and revelatory writing giving voice to the lived familial, marital and domestic incidents of normal human reality.
-What was previously considered the inappropriate and mundane unpoetic material of everyday suburbia, was translated, transmuted and turned by the visionary will of Boland into a legitimate and popular subject matter, and creative business of a radically more intimate and homely form of contemporary Irish poetry.
+And so when she began as the earliest pioneer of this wholly experimental course and form of celebratory female writing in which domestic themes were brought into the public sphere, it was a brand new, refreshing, and revelatory writing giving voice to the lived familial, marital and domestic incidents of normal human reality.
+What was previously considered the inappropriate and mundane unpoetic material of everyday suburbia was translated, transmuted, and turned by the visionary will of Boland into a legitimate, popular subject matter; and creative business of a radically more intimate and homely form of contemporary Irish writing.

-One in which the private body and the cerebral female Self became major central conceits, sources, subjects and themes of this (then) startlingly different, emotionally very substantive, entirely authentic, and wholly original newly emerging form of literature in late 2OC Irish writing.
+One in which the private body and the cerebral female Self became major central conceits, sources, subjects and themes of this (then) startlingly different, emotionally substantive, entirely authentic, and wholly original newly emerging form of free verse poetry in late 2OC Irish writing.